hftbattle/documentation/en/strategy/structure.md

 ## General strategy structure

-Trading strategy get's changes of [instrument](/terms.md#instrument) on the [exhange](/terms.md#exchange) as an input.
+Trading strategy gets updates of [instrument](/terms.md#instrument) on the [exxhange](/terms.md#exchange) as an input.
-According to this information it may perform some actions.
-It may be adding new [orders](/terms.md#order) and/or request deleting old ones.
+According to this information it may perform some actions: adding new [orders](/terms.md#order) and/or requesting deletions of old ones.

 Here we are going to discuss: